C. C. Pyle: Founding the New York Yankees football team

+Not to be denied, Pyle determined not only to launch his "New York Yankees" football team, but to form an entire new professional football league for which it would be the centerpiece.
+The NFL was itself only six years old and still floundering financially, with teams starting and economic collapsing with uncomfortable regularity.
+On February 17, a mere eight days after the failure of his negotiations with the NFL, Pyle announced the formation of the American Football League.
+Pyle obtained an office in the plush Hotel Astor in New York City as the base of operations for his new organization.

+Pyle then took his team into the NFL for the 1927 season.
+As one of only twelve teams in the league and splitting the lucrative New York City market with Tim Mara's New York Giants, Pyle had high expectations of financial success going into the year, telling one journalist that he hoped to clear $50,000 for his efforts.
+Pyle said that he carried 21 men on the roster, although only 18 were eligible in a given week due to league rules.
+These cost him approximately $3,500 per week, he reckoned.

+Grange suffered a severe knee injury early in the 1927 system, for which he did not undergo surgery.
+Robbed of his ability to make explosive cuts as a halfback by his untreated injury, Grange's star faded.

+Although the popular Red Grange remained a player and part owner of the Yankees, the number of tickets coming through the turnstile did not meet expectations, and the team folded after the 1928 season.

+Professional tennis promoter

 In 1926, Pyle signed Lenglen and several of the best tennis players in the world to start the first professional tennis tour, which traveled throughout the U.S. and Canada.
-Two years later, he inaugurated the first Trans-American Footrace, known as the Bunion Derby, an ambitious, 3455-mile-long foot race from Los Angeles, California, to Chicago, Illinois, to New York.
-While the 1928 race was not a financial success, Pyle organized a 1929 "return" along essentially the same route, but from New York to Los Angeles.
+Two years later, he inaugurated the first Trans-American Footrace, known as the "Bunion Derby", an ambitious, 3,455-mile-long foot race from Los Angeles, California, to Chicago, Illinois, to New York.
+Pyle lost money on the 1928 race when many towns along the route defaulted on their sponsorship fees.
+The next year Pyle organized a 1929 "return" along essentially the same route from New York to Los Angeles.

+Later years and legacy

 After managing the "Ripley's Believe It or Not" exhibit in the Chicago World's Fair, Pyle married comedian Elvia Allman Tourtellotte in 1937.
 He became president of the Radio Transcription Company, a position that he held until his death of a heart attack in Los Angeles, February 3, 1939.

 A play based on his life, C.C.
 Pyle and the Bunion Derby, was written by Tony Award winner Michael Cristofer and directed by Paul Newman.